qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 ..........

 ``Input vector layer`` [vector: any]
-  Input vector layer with unique classes and values
+  Input vector layer with unique classes and values.

 ``Field to calculate the statistics on`` [tablefield: any] Optional

-  If empty only the count will be calculated
+  If empty only the count will be calculated.

-``Field(s) with categories`` [tablefield: any] [list] Field(s) of the categories
+``Field(s) with categories`` [tablefield: any] [list] Field(s) of the categories.

 Outputs
 .......
 ``N unique values`` [table]
-  Table with statistics field
+  Table with statistics field.

 .. _qgissumlinelengths: